farhadrahimiklie/Complete-C/52 Functions Pointers/function_pointers.md

-Below is a **complete, structured, and practical guide to mastering Function Pointers in C**, written in clear English and focused on **real-world usage**.
-The progression is intentional: from fundamentals to advanced, commonly used patterns.

----

 ## 1. What Is a Function Pointer (Conceptual Foundation)

 In C, a **function pointer** is a variable that stores the **address of a function**, not data.